 Each year since 2012, CERN hosts an annual ‘Webfest’.
 This is a hackathon-style event, bringing bright minds together for a weekend to work on creative projects using open web technologies.
 Participants work in small teams, often designing web and mobile applications that help people engage with CERN’s research, physics, or even science in general.

-The Webfest isn’t just for those that can code: anyone with an idea, a challenge, or other skills is welcome to take part.
+CERN’s online Webfest isn’t just for those that can code: anyone with an idea, a challenge, or other skills is welcome to take part.

 Register to take part in the event here.

-If you’d like to propose an idea to work on at the Webfest, submit it here by 24 June (23:59 CEST).
+If you’d like to propose an idea to work on at the Webfest, submit it here by 17 August (23:59 CEST).